 - Make it appear your room is occupied, by displaying the Do Not Disturb sign on the door or by leaving the television on.

-- Carry an offline record of the hotel address.
+- Carry an offline record of the hotel address with you.

 - Keep your room key hidden and secure.